deeb-d/Global-Layoffs-Analysis/README.md

 layoffs_analysis.py -> the Python script used for the analysis
 README.md        → the overview of the project

-An interactive version of the dashboard can be viewed here: https://public.tableau.com/app/profile/deeb.deeb/viz/GlobalTechLayoffsAnalysis/LayoffsAnalysis
+The dashboard can be viewed here: https://public.tableau.com/app/profile/deeb.deeb/viz/GlobalTechLayoffsAnalysis/LayoffsAnalysis

 I created this project after completing the Google Data Analytics certificate to practice working through a full analytics workflow which is data -> cleaning -> analysis -> visualization -> dashboard